pubnub/pubnub-api/javascript/README.md

 Replay is an API that allows you to "replay" the events of a channel as they happened before in the past.
+Replay will repeat the message delivery sequence in sync with the timeline as they occured.

 >**NOTE:** You must have Storage/Playback enabled on your Account.